Azure/secrets-store-csi-driver-provider-azure/website/content/en/troubleshooting/_index.md

 E0610 22:27:02.283100       1 secretproviderclasspodstatus_controller.go:325] "failed to create Kubernetes secret" err="secrets is forbidden: User \"system:serviceaccount:default:secrets-store-csi-driver\" cannot create resource \"secrets\" in API group \"\" in the namespace \"default\"" spc="default/azure-linux" pod="default/busybox-linux-5f479855f7-jvfw4" secret="default/dockerconfig" spcps="default/busybox-linux-5f479855f7-jvfw4-default-azure-linux"
 ```

 It means the RBAC clusterrole and clusterrolebinding required for the CSI driver required to sync the mounted content as Kubernetes secret is not installed.
-When installing/upgrading the driver and provider using helm charts from this [repo](https://github.com/Azure/secrets-store-csi-driver-provider-azure/tree/master/charts/csi-secrets-store-provider-azure), set `--secrets-store-csi-driver.syncSecret.enabled=true`.
+When installing/upgrading the driver and provider using helm charts from this [repo](https://github.com/Azure/secrets-store-csi-driver-provider-azure/tree/master/charts/csi-secrets-store-provider-azure), set `secrets-store-csi-driver.syncSecret.enabled=true`.
 This will install the required clusterrole and clusterrolebinding.

 Run the following commands to verify: